Deep Reinforcement Trading with Predictable Returns: Algorithms and Hyperparameters

 DQN requires a discretization of the action space $\mathcal{A}$, which is approached as for the tabular case.
 This discretization could represent an issue when one wants to represent the choice of the agent at a more granular level.
-The more one increases the size of $\mathcal{A}$, the more the computational cost of the algorithm increases and its efficiency in solving the financial problem decreases.
+The more one increases the size of $\mathcal{A}$, the more the computational cost of the algorithm increases, and its efficiency in solving the financial problem decreases.
 However, we believe the discrete control can still be adequate for a set of financial problems since usually market orders are executed in multiples of a fixed quantity.

-Since the agent learns offline by choosing past batches of experience from a buffer with fixed size, we set this dimension as a percentage of the total updates in-sample $T_{in}$.
-We have found that letting the buffer size to increase can improve the performance, therefore we do not discard any sequence.
+Since the agent learns offline by choosing past batches of experience from a buffer with a fixed size, we set this dimension as a percentage of the total updates in sample $T_{in}$.
+We have found that letting the buffer size increase can improve the performance, therefore we do not discard any sequence.
 The exploration-exploitation trade-off is balanced as in Q-learning, using an $\epsilon$-greedy policy where the $\epsilon$ decreases linearly to a low value towards the end of the training.
-Despite the original DQN implementation \citep{mnih2015human} suggests to update the target network parameters at every fixed discrete step, we choose to continuously update the target parameter so that they slowly track the learned networks as follows:
+Despite the original DQN implementation \citep{mnih2015human} suggests updating the target network parameters at every fixed discrete step, we choose to continuously update the target parameter so that they slowly track the learned networks as follows:

 where $\tau$ is the chosen step size for the update, $\theta^-_t$ are the target network parameters and $\theta$ are the parameters for the current action-value function estimator.

 A problem of the overestimation of the action-value function is known to arise in the classical DQN algorithm \citep{Hasselt10,hasselt2015doubledqn}.
 Thus we adopt the double DQN (DDQN) variant suggested in \cite{hasselt2015doubledqn}.
 Recalling that the target of a DQN update is computed as